growilabs/growi-docs/docs/en/dev/startup-v2/launch-system.md

 ### Install Dependencies

-Execute with npx because lerna is not installed.
+Execute with npx because lerna　package is not installed.

 ``` bash
 npx lerna bootstrap